Silvia and Greg

 • Safety First: Cozumel is a safe place, but it’s always smart to be aware of your surroundings.
 Make sure you feel comfortable before you get in.

-• Traveling in a Group?: Keep in mind, taxi rates in Cozumel are set by group size: 1-4 passengers pay one rate, while 5-8 passengers pay another.
-So, if you’re traveling as a pair, you’ll pay the rate for 1-4 passengers—not double the fare.
-This is especially helpful for families or friends traveling together, as you can split the cost without worrying about hidden charges per person.
+• Traveling in a Group?
+Keep in mind, taxi rates in Cozumel are set by group size: 1-4 passengers pay one rate, while 5-8 passengers pay another.
+So, if you’re traveling as a pair, you’ll pay the rate for 1-4 passengers, not double the fare.
+This is especially helpful for families or friends traveling together, as you can split the cost without worrying about hidden per-person charges.

 The Smart Move: Booking Your Taxi in Advance